julienmjaquet/web_scraping_tutorial/tutorial.md

 ```
 rm(check,check2)
 ```
 The two last lines of the code are not absolutely necessary for the code to work properly but they are still important.
+First, the command `Sys.sleep` pauses R for n seconds (random time between 5 and 10 seconds).
 ```
 Sys.sleep(runif(1, 5, 10))
 print(paste("Retrieved data from '",swissdata$`Offizieller Gemeindename`[i],"' webpage : ", round( (i / length(swissdata$Kanton))*100,2)," % done",sep=""))